-All in all, a wonderful holiday destination for the w hole family.
-One of the greatest contributing factors to this is the number of hours of sunshine per day enjoyed by this sunny region which is pretty much on a par with the South of France.
-In fact the Vendée boasts up to 2,500 hours of sunshine per year which equates to a lot of sunny days particularly in the main summer months of July or August.
+All in all, a wonderful holiday destination for the whole family.
+One of the greatest contributing factors is the number of hours of sunshine per day enjoyed by this region which is pretty much on a par with the South of France.
+In fact, the Vendée boasts up to 2,500 hours of sunshine per year which equates to a lot of sunny days, particularly in the main summer months.

 The Vendée Coast

-There are some 70 miles of golden sandy beaches stretching from Noirmoutierin the North to la Faute in the South.
-There are many well-known resorts down the Vendée coast and as you travel south from Noirmoutier you will, come across such seaside gems as St Jean de Monts, St Gilles-Croix-de-Vie, Les Sables d’Olonne, Longville and La Tranche-sur-Mer.
+There are some 70 miles of golden sandy beaches stretching from Noirmoutier in the north to La Faute in the south.
+There are many well-known resorts along the Vendée coast and as you travel south from Noirmoutier you will come across such seaside gems as Saint-Jean-de-Monts, St Gilles-Croix-de-Vie, Les Sables d’Olonne, Longeville-sur-Mer and La Tranche-sur-Mer.

 The arrival of the railways in the late 1860s helped to develop tourism around the ports of St-Gilles-Croix-de-Vie and Les Sables-d’Olonne and it is still possible to see some fine examples of Victorian seaside architecture.
 All these resorts make for a wonderful family holiday and offer many activities and treats for the visitor.
 There is even a naturist beach (plage naturiste) just south of La Faute sur Mer on the Pointe d’Arçay.